hammerheim-game/hammerheim-rules/4-equipment.md

 Still a Club: A Torch may be used as a Club in combat, and has the Flaming Attacks special rule - though will strike at -1 Strength.
 Sore Thumb: A Warrior with a Torch may never hide.
 Extremely Common: Any Henchmen may capable of equipping items may use a Torch.
-Bright: Enemy models may not hide within 4" of a model with a Torch.
+Bright: No model may not hide within 4" of a model with a Torch, including the bearer.